OpenQASM 3 and Qiskit Interoperability

 new_qasm = qasm3.dumps(qc)

-If you specifically need QASM 2 output (for example, to share with a platform that only supports QASM 2), use the explicit qasm2 module instead of the deprecated method:
+If you specifically need QASM 2 output (for example, to share with a platform that only supports QASM 2), use the explicit qasm2 module instead of the removed method:

 from qiskit import qasm2